 More Tasty Dinners with Pork:

-4 center cut pork chops, fat trimmed
+- 4 center cut pork chops, fat trimmed

-fresh ground black pepper
+- fresh ground black pepper

-1 T olive oil
+- 1 T olive oil

-2/3 cup balsamic vinegar
+- 2/3 cup balsamic vinegar

-- Season chops on both sides with Vege-sal or salt, pepper, and Pork Chop Seasoning (if using).
+- Season chops on both sides with Vege-Sal (affiliate link) or salt, pepper, and Penzey's Pork Chop Seasoning (affiliate link) if using.

-Heat pan 1 minute, add olive oil, heat one minute more, then add pork chops and cook over medium high heat until well browned on both sides and cooked through, about 5 minutes total.
+- Heat pan 1 minute, add olive oil, heat one minute more, then add pork chops and cook over medium high heat until well browned on both sides and cooked through, about 5 minutes total.

-Put pork chops back into pan with any liquid which has collected on plate, and cook over medium-low heat for about 4 minutes, turning several times to glaze pork chops with sauce.
+- Put pork chops back into pan with any liquid which has collected on plate, and cook over medium-low heat for about 4 minutes, turning several times to glaze pork chops with sauce.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions: